jmkim/gsoc2019-pkg-rails/README.md

 ### Project details
 1. Update the Rails to 6.0.0 in Debian.
-    1. Update the Rails dependencies in Debian [Appendix I].
+    1. Update the Rails dependencies in Debian [Appendix I](#appendix-i-measured-rails-dependencies-in-debian).
-1. Patch the Rails applications and libraries to make compatible with Rails 6.0.0 [Appendix II].
+1. Patch the Rails applications and libraries to make compatible with Rails 6.0.0 [Appendix II](#appendix-ii-measured-rails-reverse-dependencies-in-debian).
 1. Upload Rails 6, its dependencies, Rails applications and libraries.

 ### Glossary